freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-296-angular-bisector-and-tangent/index.md

 ---
-title: Problem 296: Angular Bisector and Tangent
+title: Angular Bisector and Tangent
 ---
 ## Problem 296: Angular Bisector and Tangent